- Special Offers

 Beaufort, Killarney, Co Kerry

 This five star resort hotel is a sister property to the Hotel Europe, nearby at Fossa, and the serene Ard na Sidhe overlooking Caragh Lake.
 Blessed with one of Ireland’s most hauntingly beautiful locations, it overlooks the Gap of Dunloe and is set in magnificent grounds that include an equestrian centre (home to the hotel’s gentle Haflinger Ponies, with riding available to guests at all three of the group’s hotels).
-Although long famous for special qualities including its setting, world class gardens (catalogued in a booklet by plantsman and broadcaster Sir Roy Lancaster, who supervises new planting) and exceptional leisure facilities, this is not an hotel that stands still and, having created very family friendly accommodation and activities in recent years, they have now turned their attention to the family pet.
-For a nominal charge per night, this newly pet-friendly hotel offers a choice of luxurious kennels or a dog friendly guest room where you will find a food and water bowl with floor mat, special pet treats and pet beds and (a very practical idea) “a doggy throw, to cover the sofa with, should that be your pet’s preferred sleeping place!”
+Although long famous for special qualities including its setting, world class gardens (catalogued in a booklet by plantsman and broadcaster Sir Roy Lancaster, who supervises new planting) and exceptional leisure facilities, this is not an hotel that stands still and, having created very family friendly accommodation and activities in recent years, they then turned their attention to the family pet.
+For a nominal charge per night, this former Pet-Friendly Hotel of the Year offers a choice of luxurious kennels or a dog friendly guest room where you will find a food and water bowl with floor mat, special pet treats and pet beds and (a very practical idea) “a doggy throw, to cover the sofa with, should that be your pet’s preferred sleeping place!”
 With 20 acres of grounds and gardens (clean-up bags provided), it’s emphatically a five star destination for dogs – the only trouble is likely to be persuading them to hop in the car when it’s time to leave.

 Harvey's Point Country Hotel NORTH-WEST